 6. Keep photographic evidence

 When you move into a place take photographs and notes of the condition of the room or house.
 Email a copy to yourself to keep them safe.
-This will also give you proof of date taken so if you need to use them in the future you can prove the condition of the property upon your arrival.
+This will also give you proof of the date taken so if you need to use them in the future you can prove the condition of the property when you arrived.

 7. Keep copies of everything